-I test vacuums for a living, and these are the only 6 handheld vacuums I’d recommend to family and friends
+I test vacuums for a living, and these are the 6 handheld models I’d recommend for quick cleans in the home (and the car!)

-Of course, a handheld vacuum will never measure up to the power of the best vacuum cleaners and best cordless vacuum cleaners on the market, but what they lack in suction power they make up for in terms of convenience and practicality.
+Of course, a handheld vacuum will never match the power of the best vacuum cleaners and best cordless vacuum cleaners, but what it lacks in suction power it makes up for in convenience and practicality.
 After all, they're perfect for small spills and unexpected messes that come up throughout the day.

 So, to help you decide on the best handheld vacuum for your needs, myself and the Ideal Home team have put models from big-hitting brands like Dyson, Shark, Gtech, and Beldray through their paces.
-We evaluated these handheld vacuums based on their size, suction power, cleaning capabilities, and affordability to compile a list of what I believe to be the best handheld vacuum cleaners on the market today.
+We evaluated these handheld vacuums based on size, suction power, cleaning performance, and affordability to compile a list of what are the best handheld vacuum cleaners on the market today.

 Quick list